henrikac/christmas/README.md

 #### Windows

-Install Linux (any distro) and follow the instructions above
+Install Linux and follow the instructions above

 ## Usage